simonyjung/homelab/adr/README.md

 # Homelab Architecture Decision Records (ADRs)

-Architecture Decision Records (ADRs) that mimic key architectural decisions made by an engineering team.
-They clearly outline the context, decision, and rationale, facilitating future reference and decision-making.
+Architecture Decision Records (ADRs) document the key architectural decisions made for this homelab.
+Each ADR clearly outlines the context, decision, and rationale, facilitating future reference and decision-making.

 ## Structure of an ADR